Roman-Supernova-PIT/campari/README.md

+(**Warning** : some of this readme is currently out of date, especially with regards to paths.
+We need to update it.)

 ## Environment
 To create an environment to run this code the following 'module load' will be necessary on NERSC \
 On other systems 'conda' may be already in your path.
 Consult the documentation for the relevant system. \